 If you are going to manufacture or have manufactured for export from Vietnam any products, make absolutely sure before you invest any significant sum or contract for the purchase of any goods that you or the exporter are assured in writing by the proper governmental agency(ies) that you or they will have an adequate and guaranteed export quota for the products manufactured and that this quota will be permitted for a defined period of time.

 “DONTS” for business practices in Vietnam

 Do not leave anything essential to the success of the transaction to trust me, and do not be intimidated by cries the agreement is too long or too complicated.
-The guiding principal must be: does the agreement adequately and clearly include all of the protective provisions it should for your investment and have all of the possibly adverse consequences that can flow from something going wrong in the transaction been anticipated and properly dealt with?
+The guiding principle must be: does the agreement adequately and clearly include all of the protective provisions it should for your investment and have all of the possible adverse consequences that can flow from something going wrong in the transaction been anticipated and properly dealt with?

 Do not assume that Vietnamese government officials or businessmen understand Western ways of doing business or Western business concepts.
 The same applies to translators.

-Do not purchase, lease or rent out property (commercial or residential) unless you are certain that the party selling, leasing or renting the property to you has the full authority of the government to do so that the terms and the conditions of the lease will be honored by the government.
+Do not purchase, lease or rent out property (commercial or residential) unless you are certain that the party selling, leasing or renting the property to you have the full authority of the government to do so that the terms and the conditions of the lease will be honored by the government.
 Also, be sure to obtain evidence (after each payment and before the next payment is due) that whatever portion of the payments which are required to be paid to the government are in fact paid to it.